the-turing-way/the-turing-way/book/website/communication/aa/large-personal-stories.md

 **Remi:** Our guidelines set out that we list authors into three groups:

 * Group 1 are a core team of people that are actively working in the project and writing the paper.
-This includes the actual writing of the paper, brainstorming, recording agendas for meetings, etc.
+For example, the actual writing of the paper, brainstorming and recording agendas for meetings.
 We are using an all contributors model like *The Turing Way's* but with our own emojis in a checklist.
 This core team were ranked in terms of their contributions but this did create an issue of how to decide the value of different contributions and I would suggest that this should be decided firmly at the beginning.